Search StreamScheme

 Despite all of that, for most moderators on Twitch, the role is almost always going to be unpaid work.
 However, there may be some rare occasions where there are exceptions to the rule.

-Streamers with higher chat activity and those that could be considered financially successful may be inclined to pay the people responsible for keeping their channel a safe space for people to be in.
+Streamers with higher chat activity and those who can be considered financially successful may be inclined to pay the people responsible for maintaining a safe space on their channel.

 About the Author